 Injuries that occur in these incidents can vary widely, and the industrial accident team at Colucci, Colucci & Marcus, P.C. regularly helps clients who have sustained the following:

 We want to note that Boston in Milton industrial accident injury victims could be entitled to compensation through a few different methods.
-First, all injured workers in Massachusetts are entitled to recover workers’ compensation insurance to cover their medical bills and lost income.
-Unfortunately, the workers’ compensation system typically bars an employee from suing for any additional types of compensation, including pain and suffering damages.
+First, all injured workers in Massachusetts are entitled to recover injury claim insurance to cover their medical bills and lost income.
+Unfortunately, the injury claim system typically bars an employee from suing for any additional types of compensation, including pain and suffering damages.

 Industrial accidents in and around Boston and Milton are usually caused by a string of reckless or negligent actions of a property owner, contractor, or other company involved in the operation of the industrial facility.

 In June of 2009, the plaintiff was a 46 year old truck driver making a delivery to a “big box” store.
 The defendant in question had a policy whereby drivers were expected to “assist” their employees in unloading merchandise brought to the facility.
 In this particular instance, the defendant employee was operating a clamp forklift, which would grasp cubes of merchandise and transport them onto pallets.
 The plaintiff was expected to “throw pallets” and “cut shrink wrap” off the cubes when necessary.
 The accident occurred when merchandise fell onto the plaintiff as the defendant attempted to place it on the pallet.